-- 14. The HRLRC also considers that s 3 should be amended by inserting s 3(3) to provide that, in determining the scope and content of 'human rights', 'proper consideration be given to international human rights law and the judgments of domestic, foreign and international human rights courts, bodies and tribunals'.14 - 15.
-This would encourage and enable both policy-makers and parliamentarians to draw on extensive and illuminating international and comparative human rights jurisprudence.15 This
+18. The HRLRC also considers that s 3 should be amended by inserting s 3(3) to provide that, in determining the scope and content of "human rights", "proper consideration be given to

-12 United Nations, Vienna Declaration and Programme of Action: Report of the World Conference on Human Rights, UN A/CONF.157/23 (1993).
+17 United Nations, Vienna Declaration and Programme of Action: Report of the World Conference on Human Rights, UN A/CONF.157/23 (1993).
 See also Office of the High Commissioner for Human Rights, Guidelines on a Human Rights Approach to Poverty Reduction Strategies (2002), 2-3;.

-13 Ian Brownlie, Principles of Public International Law (6th ed, 2003), 562.
+18 Ian Brownlie, Principles of Public International Law (6th ed, 2003), 562.
 See also Restatement (Third) of Foreign Relations Law of the United States (1986) s 702.